Google Admin Console Settings: Best Practices for Education

 Disabled Device Return Instructions

 This setting controls the custom text on the disabled device screen.
-We recommend you include a return address and contact phone number in your message so that users who see this screen are able to return the device to your school.
+We recommend you include a return address and contact phone number in your message so that users who see this screen can return the device to your school.

 Disabled device return instructions in the Google Admin Console